Death to an Idol

 My cat will probably eat me when I’m gone.
 Cats eat meat, and when I go, I will be meat.
 There’s no reason that I can surmise as to why my cat would not eat my decaying remains after I’m gone.

 Now I’ve done it.
 I’ve put you off.
 I don’t know you, but I can tell I’ve made you want to stop reading my story.
-Or maybe I’ve got you wrong; you know me and you want to keep reading.
+Or maybe I’ve got you wrong; you know my true nature now, but still you want to keep reading.
 You know I’m weird, so you’re willing to see where this is all going.

 Alright.
 So here it goes.